bobbyowolabi/rowolabi.github.io/_drafts/sound-basics-part-2-properties-of-sound.md

 published: false
 ---

+We now have an idea of [what sound is][part-1-what-is-sound]; namely, a disruption in a medium, such as air, that causes molecules to hit each other causing a propagation (wave) of that initial disruption to the ears of a listener.

+This is a good foundation for us to build off of, but we often speak of sound in terms of:

+> How loud is it?

+> What are the pitches in the melody I'm hearing?

+> Why does it sound like it (aka timbre)?
+What is its color?

+How does our molecular definition of sound relate to the basic questions above?

+They are related by the physical properties of how the molecules move.

 In the first [part of our series][part-1-what-is-sound], we established the need to separate the notion of hearing to the physical aspects of sound.
-As we move to

-When talking about the characteristics of sound, we have to separate those characteristics which are physical/acoustice versus those which are cognitive. (music-and-computers)
+As we move on to discuss the physical properties of sound, we will have to continue to maintain this mindset.
+The properties of how the molecules move are:

+**physical measurements** <sup>[[1]](#music-and-computers)</sup>

+The things we hear, such as loudness, pitches and timbre are:

+**psychophysical measurements** <sup>[[1]](#music-and-computers)</sup>
+<br/><sub>*measurements of our perception*</sub>

+##

 What are pure tones?